 This tool works with root-level SSH access to the source server using a password, key, or SSH user with privileges to escalate to root.
 After entering the source server hostname or IP and the SSH information and credentials, the tool will collect a list of accounts on the source machine and present a checklist of accounts it can migrate for you.
 After making your selections, it works in parallel to bring accounts into the new server in the same fashion as the cPanel-only access tool above.

 If you are bringing over a selection of users or even a full server into a new machine, or are combining accounts from multiple servers into one, this graphical tool is ideal.
-It also has the ability to bring over basic configurations from the source server into the target server, to help match the WHM environments.
+It also can bring over basic configurations from the source server into the target server, to help match the WHM environments.

 There are some pitfalls to this method, however, including the need for SSH access as root to the source server.
 Reseller or cPanel user passwords won’t work here either.
 You need to be able to get into the server as the root user.
 Again, there is the need for sufficient disk space on the source server.